H8

 How to Fix / Troubleshooting

 Safety: Do not attempt to open the refrigerant circuit without proper certification.
-Always turn off power before inspection.
+Always turn off the power before inspection.

 Steps: